The following questions and answers are meant to guide you in getting the medical help you may need.

 Your dermatologist will examine the areas of your body where you are experiencing excessive sweating and ask you a number of specific questions to help determine if you have hyperhidrosis, which kind of hyperhidrosis you may have (primary or secondary), and what may be causing it.
 There are a number of treatments that a dermatologist can offer depending on the location and severity of your condition.

-There are many ways to find a dermatologist near you, including getting a referral from your primary care physician.
-One convenient tool is the Hyperhidrosis Physician Finder from the International Hyperhidrosis Society.
+There are many ways to find a dermatologist near you, including getting a referral from your primary care physician, checking with your insurance provider, and searching the internet for local dermatologists in your area.